The University of Michigan School of Medicine

 - Competency: The School of Medicine tries its best to enroll students who are able to gather the scientific knowledge, the diagnostic insight, and can learn the technical skills for thorough care of the patients.
 The intellectual, technical, and communication competency of a candidate will be evaluated by the School.
 All applicants must sign the medical school technical standards form.

-The University of Michigan Medical School takes part in the AMCAS.
+The University of Michigan School of medicine takes part in the AMCAS.
 All interested candidates should read the guidelines prior to filling out the application form.
 The guidelines are available on the AMCAS website.

 Letters of Recommendation